-- Building awareness of our program and curriculum with parents. - Marketing of our Kindergarten program and Montessori Education. - Maintenance targets repair of play area shade sails and classroom floors to be sanded. - Professional development for teacher - Mental health
+- Building awareness of our program and curriculum with parents. - Marketing of our Kindergarten program and Montessori Education. - Professional development for teacher focused on curriculum development - Mental health

 8. Initiatives Promoting Respect and Responsibility

 Grievance; complaints, and anti-bullying policies are read and adhered to by all members of the School board and staff.
 All parents are encouraged to read the policies and it is readily available through our Childcares CRM system.